PHPSocialNetwork/phpfastcache/README.md

 More information in [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki) One Class uses for All Cache.
 You don't need to rewrite your code many times again.

+### PHP7 Strict types enforced
+As of the V7 PhpFastCache enforces the php7 strict types to make sure that it's completely php7 compatible and is type aware.

 ### Supported drivers at this day *
 :bulb: Feel free to propose a driver by making a new **Pull Request**, they are welcome !